maverick-tr/csm-ui/README.md

    Make sure you have already accepted huggingface agreements.
    Script uses uv (which it tries to install if not already exists).

    **IMPORTANT**: Be patient!
-First run will install the required models along with whisper model for transcriptions which, depending on your internet speed, can take a while.
+The first run will install the required models along with the whisper model for transcriptions.
+This process can take a while depending on your internet speed.
 Go get a coffee.

 4. If everything went well then app should be running at port 1885.
    Load [http://localhost:1885](http://localhost:1885) and you should see CSM UI.